Aube: The 12th century and the monasteries

 Two important monasteries were founded in the department: one at Clairvaux in 1114, created by Bernard of Clairvaux, the other was the Abbey of the Paraclete near Nogent-sur-Seine, by his illustrious rival, Pierre Abélard and of which Héloïse d'Argenteuil was the first abbess.
 Bernard of Clairvaux was noted for his eloquence at the Council of Troyes and his preaching of the Second Crusade which had no result and whose outcome was disastrous.

 The reunion of Champagne with the kingdom of France was finalised in 1361.
 Yet people wanted absolutely the incorporation of Champagne but in 1328 King Philip VI gave the city of Bar-sur-Seine to Philippe de Croy.
 The inhabitants, however, ransomed him to return it to the king on the condition that it become inalienable.

 Definitive reunion with Kingdom of France

 The decree of the National Assembly of 15 January 1790 formally established the department of Aube.
 Its first president was Augustin-Henri-Marie Picot and his first deputy was Louis Antoine Joseph Robin.
-Jacques Claude Beugnot was elected Attorney-General and also MP.
+Jacques Claude Beugnot was elected attorney-general and also MP.

-The 19th century marked the emergence of the Hosiery business in the department.

-After the victory of the allies in the Battle of Waterloo on 18 June 1815, the department was occupied by Russian troops from June 1815 to November 1818.
+After the victory of the allies in the battle of Waterloo on 18 June 1815, the department was occupied by Russian troops from June 1815 to November 1818.

-In 1911 following the revolt of the vineyards of Champagne large Riots broke out in the department.
-The consequences of this were tragic because the clashes resulted in dozens of injuries.
+In 1911, following the revolt of the vineyards of Champagne, large riots broke out in the department.

 In 1919, a decree allowed Aube department to produce champagne for the first time.

-In 1932 Turkish president Mustafa Kemal Atatürk visited Aube and signed a friendship treaty with France there on 4 July 1938.
+In 1932, Turkish president Mustafa Kemal Atatürk visited Aube and signed a friendship treaty with France there on 4 July 1938.